falkr/ttm4175/pages/iot-http-json-2020.md

 The request returns a data structure of the type [Response](https://requests.readthedocs.io/en/latest/api/#requests.Response) which contains the answer as a text field, which we simply print out.

-:task: Check the output, it should be the same as the one obtained with curl.
+:task: Have a look at the output, it should be the same as the one obtained with curl.

 # HTTP Client Requests: Checking the Weather

 So these were requests to get the content of a website.
-But HTTP can also be used in a different way. <Yr.no> provides weather information, which most people access either via the website or the mobile app.
+But HTTP can also be used in a different way.
+[Yr.no](Yr.no) provides weather information, which most people access either via the website or the mobile app.
 Yr also offers an API so that other applications can obtain weather information, that means, they can access the weather forecast without downloading the website.

-The API of Yr [is explained here](https://api.met.no/weatherapi/locationforecast/2.0/documentation#!/data/get_compact).
+The API of Yr [is explained here in detail.](https://api.met.no/weatherapi/locationforecast/2.0/documentation#!/data/get_compact).
+Select the box that says `GET/compact`, as shown in the figure below.
+This box lets you try out a request, directly from the website.
+The required input data are latitude and longitude.
+For Trondheim, those are `lat=63.43` and `lon=10.39`.

+:task: Use the API documentation on the website to make a request, and browse through the response you get in the answer box below.
+Check if you can recognize some of the values and if they are more or less what you expect.

 ---
 type: figure
 source: figures/http/yr-1.png
 ---

-Select the box that says `GET / compact`, as shown in the figure above.
-This box lets you try out a request.
-The required input data are latitude and longitude.
-For Trondheim, those are `lat=63.43` and `lon=10.39`.
-Click **Try it out!** and browse through the response you get.
-Check if you can recignize some of the values and if they are more or less what you expect.

 ### Weather via Curl